Courses in Mathematics

 MA 1713.
 Calculus I. (3)

 (Prerequisite: ACT Math sub-score 26, or grade of C or better in MA 1323 or 1453.)
 Three hours lecture.
 Analytic geometry; functions; limits; continuity; derivatives of algebraic functions.
 Application of the derivative.
-Honors section available through invitation.
+Honors section available to Shackouls Honors College students or otherwise qualified students that request and are granted registration permission.

 MA 1723.
 Calculus II.
 (3)

 (Prerequisite: Grade of C or better in MA 1713.)
 Three hours lecture.
 Anti-differentiation; the definite integral; applications of the definite integral; differentiation and integration of transcendental functions.
-Honors section available through invitation.
+Honors section available to Shackouls Honors College students or otherwise qualified students that request and are granted registration permission.

 MA 2113.
 Introduction to Statistics.
 (3)